 I’ve been reading Anthony Bourdain’s A Cooks Tour and was thinking about his visit to an old childhood haunt in rural France, and the travel master’s reminiscence about failing to find the perfect meal.
 The story made me think about my own miscalculations when trying to create the perfect Sunday, with one particular time in mind.
 It was still a beautiful and almost 100% good afternoon, though things didn’t seem that way at first.
 Here’s a look at one of South Korea’s nicest places that I didn’t appreciate until later.

 Visiting Hadong for Perfect Sunday Tea

-With bellies full from a quick meal of makgeolli and pajeon, we drive to Hadong’s Green Tea festival site but a week after festivities had just wrapped up during the previous weekend.
+With bellies full from a quick meal of makgeolli and pajeon—even on a not-rainy day—we drive to Hadong’s Green Tea festival site but a week after festivities had just wrapped up during the previous weekend.
 After three months of spring and summer festivals, I’m burned out on the crowds and thought this would be a good idea.
 We’re coming into this expecting something reminiscent of Boseong’s beautiful tea plantation and a truly lazy Sunday, with some of Korea’s finest scenery.

 Picking up some green tea and sampling a cup or twenty alongside some beautiful mountains sounds like a plan for the simple, perfect Sunday afternoon to me.
 Hadong is where Korean Green Tea got its start, and I’ve wanted to visit for a while after driving through towards somewhere else just weeks before.
 The day starts with a walk around Ssangyesa Temple a little lunch, before we search for folk villages that don’t appear as advertised.